Frank-Proulx/w13_animal_shelter/README.md

 ## Description

 _This project was created to show proficiency in Rails with Active Record for creating APIs.
 The application is for an API that allows users to retrieve information about animals in a shelter including name, species, age, breed and sex.
 The user can add/remove/edit animals in the database.
-This API has CORS enabled for all origins and all resources._
+This API has CORS enabled for all origins and all resources.
+The user can search for a random animal by adding /random to the end of a normal /animals get call (see below for specific route)._

 ## System Requirements